 The plan for implementation of EMSSA should function at the catchment level within the existing WMA.
-However, all levels i.e. National, Regional and Provincial Departments (e.g. DWS, Environmental Affairs, and Agriculture), will need to play a role in order to achieve the goals of the implementation and therefore full delegation applied through the Catchment Management Strategy of respective CMA.
+However, all levels i.e., National, Provincial and Local Departments [e.g., DWS, Department of Forestry, Fisheries and Environmental (DFFE)/ Department of Environmental Affairs (DEA), Department of Agriculture, Land Reform and Rural Development (DALRRD), and Department of Cooperative Governance and Traditional Affairs (COGTA)] will need to play a role in order to achieve the goals of the implementation and therefore full delegation applied through the Catchment Management Strategy of respective CMA.